Dreamago

 DreamAgo is an international non-profit organization for the Cinema, based in Sierre, Switzerland.
-Often referred to as the Sundance of Europe, for its alpine location in the Swiss Alps, Dreamago is renowned for its international screenwriting workshop, Plume et Pellicule, held each May.
-Major talents in the film industry lend their experience and knowledge to up-and-coming screenwriters.
+Often referred to as the Sundance of Europe, for its alpine location in the Swiss Alps, Dreamago holds its international screenwriting workshop, Plume et Pellicule, each May.
+Experienced talents in the film industry lend their experience and knowledge to up-and-coming screenwriters.
 Stephen Frears, Alain Corneau, Guillermo Arriaga, Jose F. Lacaba and Jorge Perugorría are Dreamago's patrons.

 Dreamago was launched in 2005, under the presidency of Pascale Rey.